octo-technology/OpenTezos/docs/explorer/introduction.md

 - **Block feeds**: This allows you to view all the latest mined and pending blocks on the blockchain.

-- **Transaction feeds**: The transaction feed displays all of the most recent and upcoming transactions.
+- **Transaction feeds**: The transaction feed displays all the most recent and upcoming transactions.

 - **Sending and receiving addresses**: Each transaction can be viewed individually to reveal the public addresses of the sending and receiving parties.